 Duquel did not say so but had never been to the Tiki Bar.
 He only eyed it occasionally from afar while meandering through the huge Da Nang compound while waiting for new orders.
 He took the road by the Han River docks.
 Enroute, he spotted a gleaming DC-8 sitting on the tarmac.
 Three shuttle buses were ferrying celebratory soldiers.
 Their tour of duty in Vietnam had ended.
 A few were drunk, cheering, dancing, and hollering farewells to the stay behind.

 “Fucking VC harassment never ceases,” said Espino.
-He ordered the men to check their rifle clips in case of a perimeter sneak attack.
+He ordered the men to check their rifle clips in case of a sneak attack on the perimeter.
+All were unarmed at that moment after checking in their weapons at the armory earlier.

 A civilian contractor came up to greet them upon arriving at the hut.
 He was running the small surf shop, the canteen further down the shore, and the Tiki Bar.
 He seemed surprised that such a rag-tag troop showed up together.
 It was usually loose soldiers on relaxation leave or after-duty personnel in beachwear.